fernandrone/linelint/README.md

 # linelint

 A linter that validates simple "newline" and "whitespace" rules in all sorts of files.
+At the moment it can:

+* Recursively check a directory for files that do not end in a newline (with an option to make it strictly a single newline)
+* Automatically fix files by adding a newline or trimming extra newlines

 ## Usage